 This course is designed for students who are working towards proficiency of mathematic concepts in Algebra/Geometry/Algebra II.
-This course introduces content at a modified pace to ensure student proficiency.
-Students will learn Algebra concepts with the aid of practical, real-life examples and applications.
+This course will be taken in conjunction with Algebra, Geometry, or Algebra II and is designed to reinforce standards taught in those classes.
+The content will be delivered at a modified pace to ensure student proficiency.

-\ Algebra I (Course #529)
+Algebra I (Course #529)